mrsilver76/sidebyside/README.md

 ## 🧰 Features
 * 💻 Runs on Windows, Linux (x64 & ARM) and macOS (Intel & Apple Silicon).
+* 📂 Accepts multiple source folders in a single run.
+* 🔎 Recursively scans subfolders when enabled.
 * 🖼️ Combines two portrait `.jpg` images into one seamless landscape `.jpg`.
 * ➖ Adds an optional divider to enhance visual separation between images.
 * 🎯 Automatically centers each photo within a black background.